Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Configuration Null Model

-We specify $\varrho_u$ as adhering to a Beta($a,b$) distribution with mean $p$ and with variance equal to $\hat{\sigma_p}^2$, the sample variance of $p$.
+We specify $\varrho_u$ as adhering to a Beta($a,b$) distribution independent across $ u \in [n]$ with mean $p$ and with variance equal to $\hat{\sigma_p}^2$, the sample variance of $ \{ \varrho_u : u \in [n]\}$.
 The beta distribution is supported on $[0,1]$.
-We are considering the proportion of self-looping commuters in each node as being made up of the averages of decisions to either commute \textit{in-county} or \textit{out-of-county} by a host of commuters, and have found that the beta distribution is a suitable description of such data.
-We have verified that the empirical distribution of $\hat{\varrho}_u$ closely match the simulated values of $\hat{\varrho}_u$, except for a few nodes that are 0\% or 100\% self-commuting (Appendix \ref{app:app_figs}).
+We designate the proportion of self-looping commuters in each node as comprised of the averages of decisions to either commute \textit{in-county} or \textit{out-of-county} by a host of commuters.
+The empirical distribution of $\hat{\varrho}_u$ closely matches the simulated values of ${\varrho}_u$, except for a few nodes that are at the upper or lower end of the distribution (Appendix \ref{app:app_figs}).
+We note that for a beta distribution,

-The variance of $\varrho_u$ is approximated using its sample variance $ \hat{\sigma}^2_p $, which is calculated with a method-of-moments estimator, as in equation \ref{eq:sample_sd}.